Ignacy Pieńkowski

-Ignacy Pieńkowski (1877–1948) was a Polish painter and pedagogue active primarily in Krakow.
+Ignacy Pieńkowski (19 July 1877, Dołubowo – 6 December 1948, Kraków) was a Polish painter and pedagogue.
+He was active primarily in Kraków.
 He was the brother of the prominent physicist Stefan Pieńkowski.
 In 1892, he was educated at an Art school in Warsaw under Wojciech Gerson.
-He continued his studies in Krakow under Teodor Axentowicz and Leon Wyczółkowski.
+He continued his studies in Kraków under Teodor Axentowicz and Leon Wyczółkowski.
 He travelled across the world, to Brazil, Russia, Germany, and the United States.